thomasbattram/thesis/index/thesis.utf8.md

 Finally, __Chapter \@ref(dnam-lung-cancer-mr)__ will apply MR to explore the causal nature of associations between DNA methylation and lung cancer.
 This application case-study will compare and contrast findings to conventional EWAS estimates to give an example of the potential residual confounding that can be present in EWAS.

-(ref:thesis-flowchart-cap) Flowchart showing questions being asked in the thesis and the corresponding chapters attempting to help answer them.
+(ref:thesis-flowchart-cap) __Thesis flowchart__.
+Flowchart showing questions being asked in the thesis and the corresponding chapters attempting to help answer them.

+(ref:thesis-flowchart-scap) Thesis flowchart

 \begin{figure}